 1- Skim Coat.
 Skim coating is applying a thin layer of joint compound over the wall.
 Joint compound is the stuff used to cover up the screw holes and seams of your drywall to make your wall look like one piece.
 Here is a very good skim coat tutorial by my friend Jen, @Makingprettyspaces.

 Completing a project like this can sometimes feel overwhelming.
 If you need help learning the basics of not only tools, but how to cut wood accurately, caulk, finish paint like a professional.
-Check out, DIY Beginner Basics, you can go at your pace with my online course that teaches you how to DIY.
-Head on over to www.homeschoolwithtools.com and use code HONEYBUILT10 for $10 off.
+Check out, DIY Beginner Basics–the go at your own pace online course that teaches you how to DIY.
+Try a FREE lesson HERE

 2 – Cover with Brown board – I have never personally done this, as I haven’t had a need to.
 But if you live in a home with heavy texture this is fast solution that Lindsay from @frills_and_drills does a lot.
 Just be sure to hide your seams where your batten will go so you don’t have a long seam in the middle of one of your boxes.